 Michigan Public Act 18 of 2003 requires all teacher candidates to be certified in CPR (child and adult) and first aid prior to being recommended for teacher certification.
 The legislation stipulates that this training must be completed through the American Red Cross or American Heart Association.

 Michigan Test for Teacher Certification (MTTC)

-The MTTC Professional Readiness Exam (PRE) and subject area tests are designed and administered by the Michigan Department of Education, and are meant to ensure that each certified teacher has the necessary basic skills and subject area knowledge to serve in Michigan schools.
+The MTTC Professional Readiness Exam (PRE) and subject area tests are designed and administered by the Michigan Department of Education, and are meant to ensure that each certified teacher has the necessary general knowledge and subject area knowledge to be effective teachers in Michigan schools.
+Prior to being eligible to student teach, you must take and pass the Professional Readiness Exam (PRE), or have ACT scores that meet the PRE exemption requirement (Reading=22; Mathematics=22; English/Writing=24).
+Dates and locations of the test as well as practice tests are available on the MTTC website: http://www.mttc.nesinc.com/ .
+The Professional Readiness Exam is offered every month; four times a year in a paper/pencil format for $50 and every month at Pearson Testing Centers in a computer-based format for $140.
+The program strongly recommends you complete this requirement by the end of your first semester of the program.
+The PRE includes multiple-choice questions in the reading and mathematics sections and a constructed-response assignment in the writing section.
 The MTTC program currently consists of subject-area tests, including the world language tests, and a Professional Readiness Exam.
 The subject-area tests comprise multiple-choice questions, except for the world language tests, which comprise both multiple-choice questions and two or more constructed-response assignments.
-The PRE includes multiple-choice questions in the reading and mathematics sections and a constructed-response assignment in the writing section.

 The subject area tests should not be taken before your final year in the program.
 We recommend that you wait until you have completed most or all of your major and minor university-based coursework before attempting the subject area tests.